Presquile National Wildlife Refuge

-Presquile National Wildlife Refuge in the U.S. state of Virginia is one of four refuges that comprise the Eastern Virginia Rivers National Wildlife Refuge Complex.
+Presquile National Wildlife Refuge in the U.S. state of Virginia is one of four refuges that make up the Eastern Virginia Rivers National Wildlife Refuge Complex.
 It is managed by the United States Fish and Wildlife Service.
 The refuge is a 1329 acre island in the James River, located approximately 20 mi south of Richmond.
 It is located in the easternmost part of Chesterfield County, northeast of Hopewell.

 In 1953, A. D Williams, a Richmond tobacco magnate, willed a parcel of land called Presquile to the Virginia Commission of Game and Inland Fisheries for use as a wildlife refuge.
 Previously Presquile had functioned as a farm and plantation.
 The main house at Presquile was built in the 1760s but was demolished in 1964.

 Established to protect habitat for wintering waterfowl and other migratory birds, Presquile is an important component in the network of refuges on and around the Chesapeake Bay, the largest estuary in the United States.
 Presquile historically provided important habitat for wintering Canada geese that breed along James Bay in eastern Canada.
 The refuge is also home to nesting and roosting bald eagles.
 The refuge is primarily hardwood swamp, with a fringe of marsh and 300 acre of upland fields.